cal-cs184-student/webpage-just-add-more-squares/proj3/index.md

 | 100 | ![Bunny-100](./img/part-4/bunny-100.png)  |

-We generated each of these renders using Russian roulette.
+We generated each of these renders using Russian roulette with a termination probability of 0.3.
 As `max_ray_depth` increases, indirect lighting from reflections and bounces have more paths available to every single point.
 This means that the image will generally be brighter because there are more light "sources," (the reflections off non-light-source points) and we also will gain reflected colors (most easily seen in the slightly reddish-bluish ceiling of the 100-depth render).
 Also, the shadows become softer and are also tinted the color of the walls.

 ### Pick one scene and compare rendered views with various sample-per-pixel rates, including at least 1, 2, 4, 8, 16, 64, and 1024.
 Use 4 light rays.